Rifle grenade: Other uses and similar devices

 During the Second World War, Nazi Germany developed and fielded a propaganda rifle grenade (Propaganda-Gewehrgranate).
 It was designed for front-line troops to disperse propaganda leaflets via a rifle grenade that would disperse the printed material via a small ejecting charge.

 The advent of less lethal grenades for riot control has led to the creation of gun launched versions of these grenades, though they are typically launched by riot shotguns, not rifles.
 These systems use a cup-type launcher attached to the muzzle of the gun to launch various less lethal grenade types.

 A golf ball launcher is a cup-type launcher which is used for sport or recreational purposes.
 These launchers will shoot a standard golf ball over 250 yd with little to no recoil.
 These launchers are designed to replace an AR-15 type rifle's flash hider.

-There's also a soda/beer can launcher.
-Unlike the golf ball launcher that screws onto the end of the barrel, where the AR-15 family of rifles' flash hider attaches, the can launcher tube is fitted directly to the AR-15 upper receiver and is the entire barrel assembly.
-Both the golf ball launcher and can launcher require the use of blank ammunition.

 Advantages and disadvantages

 Compared to a standard hand-grenade, a rifle grenade: